 There are also two churches located close to the square – Santa Maria dei Miracoli and Santa Maria in Montesanto.
 While these two churches look exactly the same on the outside, head inside and you will see the differences for yourself.

-Next, head up to Pincio Hill, in my opinion one of the most romantic and picturesque places in Rome.
-It’s not one of the Seven Hills like the Palatine Hill, but you can enjoy stunning views from up here.
-You can see the Piazza del Popolo, the Vatican, and the historic center of Rome… and if chance you can come back for sunset, everything gets colored with a million of warm hues, and it’s super romantic!
+Next, head up to Pincio Hill, in my opinion, one of the most romantic and picturesque places in Rome.
+It’s not one of the Seven Hills like the Palatine Hill, but you can enjoy stunning views of Rome from up here.
+You can see the Piazza del Popolo, the Vatican, and the historic center of Rome… and if chance you can come back for sunset, everything gets colored with a million warm hues, and it’s super romantic!

 When you’re done exploring the gardens, visit Galleria Borghese (Borghese Gallery), which hosts an impressive collection of paintings by Caravaggio, Tiziano (Titian), and Bernini.

 It’s important to book your ticket to the gallery in advance because only 360 people are admitted at a time.
-Each visit is limited to two hours each to give way to the next batch of tourists.
-Reserve your slot at one of these times: 9 AM, 11 AM, 1 PM, and 3 PM.
+Each visit is limited to two hours to give way to the next batch of tourists.
+You can reserve your slot any hour from 9 AM to 5.45 PM.

 On the first Sunday of the month from October to March, you can visit the museum for free, but you still have to book your visit on the official site.